clschalkwyk/celo-minpay-2025-pocketpoker/README.md

 docker run -p 4000:4000 --env-file backend/.env pocketpoker-backend
 ```

-The image only contains the Fastify backend + WebSocket server.
+The image only contains the Fastify backend API server.
 Pass in your usual backend env vars (`PORT`, `CELO_RPC_URL`, etc.).
 The container exposes port `4000`.

-> ℹ️ AWS Lambda is not a great fit for this backend because the matchmaking WebSocket endpoint requires a long-lived connection.
-Use a service that keeps the container running (App Runner, ECS/Fargate, EC2, Fly.io, etc.) so the `/ws/:matchId` socket stays up.
-If you still want to experiment with Lambda container images, you’ll need the [AWS Lambda Web Adapter](https://github.com/awslabs/aws-lambda-web-adapter) and a different WebSocket strategy.
+> ℹ️ AWS Lambda (and other request-per-run platforms) still aren’t a great fit because matchmaking timers live in memory.
+Use a service that keeps the container running (App Runner, ECS/Fargate, EC2, Fly.io, etc.) so those timers fire reliably.
+If you still want to experiment with Lambda container images, add the [AWS Lambda Web Adapter](https://github.com/awslabs/aws-lambda-web-adapter) and make sure your timers don’t rely on long-lived state.

 ## Makefile Deployment Helpers